Digital Marketing Agency | SEO, Paid Social & PPC

 Interestingly, the appropriation of copyrighted material from search engines is generally tolerated by individuals and businesses.
 This leniency stems from the clear benefits it offers to all parties involved: Google directs billions of users to websites worldwide.

-These visitors subsequently translate into revenue, laying the groundwork for the SEO industry as we know it today.
-But where do ethical considerations come into play?
+These visitors then equate to revenue, and a foundation has been built for the SEO industry as we currently know it.
+But where do ethics come into play?

-• Fair Use vs. Exploitation: Given that search engines dominate most online interactions, Google-owned platforms rank as the most frequented multi-platform web property in the U.S.
+• Fair Use vs. Exploitation: Since most online interactions are dominated by search engines, Google-owned platforms rank as the most visited multi-platform web property in the U.S.

 Potential SEO Penalties for Using AI-Generated Content